Moses-Githinji/messagely/README.md

 Realtime messages and notifications are handled by Pusher.

-With NextJS's lightning fast speeds and a PWA(Portable Web App), Messagely allows its users to always stay connected wherever they are.
+With NextJS's lightning fast speeds and a PWA(Portable Web App) feature out of the box, Messagely allows its users to always stay connected wherever they are.

 ## Getting Started